What Does A Civil Rights Lawyer Do?

 Civil rights abuse applies to any crime that happens by force or as a result of force by a perpetrator to a victim.
 There will be a violation of civil rights if anyone infringes on your fair and given freedoms or is discriminated against your color, race, age, gender, or nationality.

-The most typical abuses which lawyers see about civil rights include:
+The most typical abuses that lawyers see about civil rights include:

 - Hate speech